Skip to main content

 Verifying Index Usage

-For tables with more than ~100 rows, PostgreSQL should use the trigram indexes for ILIKE queries:
+For tables with more than ~100 rows, PostgreSQL should use trigram indexes for ILIKE queries:

-EXPLAIN ANALYZE SELECT * FROM unified_devices WHERE hostname ILIKE '%pattern%';
+EXPLAIN ANALYZE SELECT * FROM <table> WHERE <column> ILIKE '%pattern%';

-Look for Bitmap Index Scan on idx_unified_devices_hostname_trgm in the output.
-Note that PostgreSQL may choose a sequential scan for very small tables where the overhead of using an index exceeds the cost of scanning all rows.
+Look for a Bitmap Index Scan on your trigram index.
+PostgreSQL may choose a sequential scan for very small tables where the overhead of using an index exceeds the cost of scanning all rows.

 Performance Characteristics